BlobDevelopment/workers-tracing/README.md

 # Workers Tracing

-Workers tracing is a small (~2.6 KB compressed) and quick library for having distributed tracing within [Cloudflare Workers](https://workers.cloudflare.com/).
+Workers tracing is a small (~2.6 KB compressed), zero-dependency library for having distributed tracing within [Cloudflare Workers](https://workers.cloudflare.com/).

 There are currently 2 different formats supported:
 - [OpenTelemtry](https://opentelemetry.io/) is a standard tracing/metrics/logs format.
 It has wide support in many different services such as [Jaeger](https://www.jaegertracing.io/).